teddybugs/tradingview-email-notification/README.md

-#  Email Notification for Webhook
+#  Email Notification for TradingView Webhook

 **How to use:**